foremast/foremast/README.rst

 Entry Points
 ~~~~~~~~~~~~~

-Foremast has a few easy to use endpoints.
-These look for environment variables which makes them easy to run from Jenkins.
+Foremast has a few easy to use CLI endpoints.

 -  ``foremast-pipeline`` - Creates an application and pipeline Spinnaker
 -  ``foremast-infrastructure`` - Sets up AWS infrastructure like s3, iam, elb,